ta-data-bcn/Project-Week-5-Your-Own-Project/README.md

 In this project the main interest was to know the relationship between Happiness and the number of hours people spend working.
 Because most of the people how work a lot of hours usually don't have enough time to socialize, workout or work on personal development.
 The other interests for the project were to also have a look into people living in all the countries from happy to unhappy and see if there is a relationship between happiness and overeating (Obesity), Alcohol consumption and also Suicide rates in these countries.

-## Questions & Hypotheses:
+## Questions & Hypothesis:

 - What are the world's happiest countries?
 - What are the world's unhappiest countries?
 - Did any country experience a significant increase or decrease in happiness?
 - What is the relationship between happiness and average working hours by country?
 - What is the relationship between happiness and obesity among adults by country?
-- What is the relationship between happiness and average alchohol consumption per captia by country?
+- What is the relationship between happiness and average alcohol consumption per capita by country?
 - What is the relationship between happiness and percentage/rate of suicide by country?

 ## Dataset: